Meghanapoojari/delta-demo01/README.md

 # delta-demo01
-This the demo for Git &amp; Github class
+This the demo for Git &amp; Github class.